Unicode Characters and HTML Numeric Character References

 To display a character in a modern browser, find the character in the tables below and use the &#xhex_code; combination, where hex_code is the code obtained by adding the numbers shown in the row heading and the column heading of that character position.
 For example, to display the character × use × or × or × (its decimal equivalent).

 Some characters have also symbolic or mnemonic entity names (see HTML Character Entities); for example, the above sample character (×) can also be specified as ×.
-For more information, see HTML Entities Reference.
+For more information, see HTML Entities reference.

 Unicode Character To HTML Numeric Character Reference Converter